doraadong/TraSig/README.md

 ```

 # Tutorials

+## Demo
+The example inputs and outputs can be found under the folder "example".
+You may follow the [tutorial](tutorials/Run_TraSig_on_example_data.ipynb) to run TraSig on the example data and analyze the outputs.

+## Prepare inputs
 To run TraSig, we need to have 3 input files.
 Here is a [tutorial](tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results of any trajectory inference method implemented in [dynverse](https://dynverse.org/).

 # Credits